 When we're in the victim role, we see ourselves as victimized, helpless, and hopeless.
 Not our fault.
-Can't help it.
+I can't help it.
 We're stuck in this situation.
 We're a victim of circumstance.
-I'm not saying we haven't been the victim of bad things happening, but what I'm talking about here is a victim role as in a mindset or a way of approaching life in general.
+I'm not saying we haven't been the victim of bad things, but what I'm talking about here is a victim role as a mindset or a way of approaching life in general.
 We keep ourselves from taking or accepting responsibility for something going on in our life.

 We all fall into this thinking from time to time.
-Let's say you're in a bad relationship, or if you have a job you don't like.
+Let's say you're in a bad relationship or have a job you don't like.
 When we're in this state of victim thinking, we feel hopeless and helpless, so we seek out rescuers.

-When we're in our rescuer zone, we tend to want to help other people because it makes us feel good.
+When we're in our rescuer zone, we tend to want to help others because it makes us feel good.
 When we're helping people that are victim-thinking, we end up doing things that are helpful short-term, but we end up crippling people long-term.
 We're doing the things that they should be doing for themselves.
-If you're helping someone who's in a victim mindset, guess what?
+Guess what if you're helping someone in a victim mindset?
 It's not a temporary problem.
 It's a mindset issue.

-What ends up happening when you're in the rescuer role is you pour into the person, and you help but eventually, you become frustrated because the person won't help themself.
-You're going to find yourself with a lot of resentment because you're doing more than the other person is doing.
+What ends up happening when you're in the rescuer role is you pour into the person, and you help but eventually become frustrated because the person won't help themself.
+You will find yourself with a lot of resentment because you're doing more than the other person.

 When you're feeling resentful, you can jump over into the persecutor role.
-Now, persecutor-type thinking is this thinking that it's all your fault.
+Now, persecutor-type thinking is the thinking that it's all your fault.

-When you're coming from a persecutor's point of view, you're usually setting strict boundaries.
+You usually set strict boundaries when you're coming from a persecutor's point of view.
 You're angry.
 Sometimes you could be acting like a bully.
 You're judgmental, you're critical, you're upset, and you're running over other people.
 And guess what?
 Most of the time, when people do that, they feel justified.
-They feel like somehow they are entitled to do that because they were wronged in some way.
+They think they are entitled to do that because they were wronged in some way.

-Do you see this victim's thinking is at the center of the whole triangle?
-That's why it's at that bottom point because that victim thinking can lead you to act out, being ugly.
-Then you feel bad about it, regret it, and then you want to make up for it, causing you to move back over into the rescuer role.
+Do you see this victim's thinking at the center of the triangle?
+That's why it's at that bottom point because that victim thinking can lead you to act out and be ugly.
+Then you feel bad about it, regret it, and want to make up for it, causing you to move back into the rescuer role.

 Do you see how this can keep you stuck on a revolving circle of the drama triangle?

-Now, what is the quickest way to get off of the drama triangle?
+What is the quickest way to get off the drama triangle?
 Well, luckily, there is a solution.
 It is called the empowerment triangle.
 There is a healthy version for each of those three roles.

-Healthy genuine statements that you can make that are healthy boundaries.
-Not coming from a rescuer place or a victim place, but from a healthy mindset to get relationships to start moving back on track.
+Healthy, genuine statements that you can make that are healthy boundaries.
+Not coming from a rescuer or victim place, but from a healthy mindset to get relationships to start moving back on track.